Cloud and AI Infrastructure Cost Optimization: A Comprehensive Review of Strategies and Case Studies: Understanding Cloud Pricing Models

 \subsection{Savings Plans}

-Savings Plans is a relatively new pricing model introduced by AWS in 2019 and then adopted by GCP as Committed Use Discounts and provided by Azure as Reserved VM Instances.
+Savings Plans is a pricing model introduced by AWS in 2019 and has since become a standard offering, with GCP providing Committed Use Discounts and Azure offering Reserved VM Instances as similar alternatives.
 It is designed to offer greater flexibility and savings compared to traditional Reserved Instances.
 With Savings Plans, enterprises commit to a certain amount of usage in exchange for a discounted rate on their bill.

 AWS Savings Plans come in two flavors: EC2 Instance Savings Plans and Compute Savings Plans.
 Savings for a specific family, size, and region of EC2 instances are provided by EC2 Instance Savings Plans.
 Compute Savings Plans provide discounts on all AWS Lambda, AWS Fargate, and Amazon ECS usage \cite{bib16}.
 The pricing discount for Savings Plans is determined by the enterprise's commitment and the type of Savings Plan chosen.
 Savings Plans provide greater flexibility than Reserved Instances because businesses can apply the savings to any instance size and family within a region.
 This makes it simpler for businesses to match their compute requirements to the most cost-effective option.